 Eat in one of the city’s restaurants

 Familiarizing yourself with a new city and finding the best places to eat can be a daunting task.
 Determined to explore the city like the locals, we set out to taste Lisbon's food, one neighborhood at a time.
-Alma, Belcanto, Encanto, O Velho Eurico, Solar dos Presuntos, Time Out Market Lisbon and Cervejaria Ramiro are a few restaurants do add to your list.
+Alma, Belcanto, Encanto, O Velho Eurico, Solar dos Presuntos, Time Out Market Lisbon, and Cervejaria Ramiro are a few restaurants to add to your list.

 Climb to the top of the Panteão Nacional